Primary School’s Sports Funding

 The Government has provided additional funding to support the provision of quality primary PE and school sport from September 2013.
-The funding was initially for 2 years but has recently been extended until 2020.
+The funding was initially for 2 years but has been extended to the current academic year.

 Each school will receive a lump sum plus an additional £10 per pupil.
-Fairfield will receive approximately £17800 and Colneis approximately £19500, for the academic year 2017-18.
+Fairfield will receive approximately £17770and Colneis approximately £19550, for the academic year 2020-21.